newmancroos/logging/README.md

    <img width="1271" height="692" alt="image" src="https://github.com/user-attachments/assets/665c3f30-8bd2-48be-ae89-f34dae73a416" />

-      ~ Click on **LogFiles and then Application**    here we can see all our loggs
+      ~ Click on **LogFiles and then Application**    here we can see all our loggs ~ Logiging to File system is not appripreate when we host our application in Low pricing tire.